-Each proposal must include a list of at least three organizations, but no more than five, that may be used as references for the firm's work on actuarial studies.
+Each proposal must include a list of at least three organizations, but no more than five, that may be used as references for the firm's work on investment performance evaluations or studies.
 Selected organizations will be contacted to determine the quality of the work performed, personnel assigned to the project, and contract adherence.
 Firms should ensure the accuracy of contact information and prior work from references cited.
 The following should be included for the references listed:

-- Date of the actuarial study; - Name, email address, and address of client; - Name, email address, and telephone number of an individual in the client organization who is familiar with the work; and - Description of the work performed.
+- Date of the investment review or study; - Name, email address, and address of client; - Name, email address, and telephone number of individual in the client organization who is familiar with the work; and - Description of the work performed.